-The directors have access to a broad range of professional advisors who provide advice and assistance as requested by the directors, and at the expense of the Company.
-The Company is yet to implement a formal process for evaluating the performance of the board, its committees or individual directors.
-The Company is therefore not currently operating in accordance with ASX Corporate Governance Principle 2.6.
+Directors also have access to a broad range of professional advisors who provide advice and assistance as requested by the directors, and at the expense of the Company.

-However, the Company supports any director who wishes to undertake further education and training that supports their role as a director, and self-regulates on an informal basis.
-The board does not believe the cost of introducing more formal processes at this stage of the Company's evolution is warranted, but the board aims to achieve compliance with ASX Corporate Governance Principle 2.6 when appropriate size and scale of the business is achieved.
+The Company supports any director who wishes to undertake further education and training that supports their role as a director.

+The Company therefore operates in compliance with ASX Corporate Governance Principle 2.6.